-- High-interest rates: Interest rates are a lender’s way to offset their own risk.
-If you cannot prove income, they might deem you a higher risk and push up your interest rates.
+- High interest rates: Interest rates are a lender's way to offset their own risk.
+If you can't prove income, they might deem you a higher risk and push up your interest rates.
 In turn, this can make a personal loan unaffordable.

 - Financial uncertainty: When you're on the job market again, it's hard to say when you'll land your next role.
 It could be months or even years.
 The loan you take out may not be enough to last you during the whole unemployment period.
 At the same time, taking out a larger loan than you can handle is typically not advised.